SerenityOS/serenity/Documentation/VSCodeConfiguration.md

 ```
 </details>

-Most nonsensical errors from the extension also involve not finding methods, types etc.

-### DSL syntax highlighting

-There's a syntax highlighter extension for both IPC and GML called "SerenityOS DSL Syntax Highlight", available [here](https://marketplace.visualstudio.com/items?itemName=kleinesfilmroellchen.serenity-dsl-syntaxhighlight) or [here](https://open-vsx.org/extension/kleinesfilmroellchen/serenity-dsl-syntaxhighlight).

 ## Formatting

-clang-format is included with the Microsoft tools (see above); there's also a separate extension which works well.
-The settings below include a key that makes it use the proper style.
-Alternatively, you can use the clang-format extension itself, which should work out of the box.
+The [clang-format extension](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) works out of the box. ``clang-format`` support is also included with the Microsoft C/C++ tools (see above).
+The settings below include a key that makes the Microsoft extension use the proper style.

 ## Settings